DataDog/hiring-engineers/answers.md

 The script is under `/supportingCode/apmApp.py` and was run using `DD_ENV="dev" DD_SERVICE="datadog_technical_exercise" DD_VERSION="1.0" DD_PROFILING_ENABLED=true DD_LOGS_INJECTION=true ddtrace-run python3 apmApp.py`.

-To the Python script, I added an endpoint that makes a select query call to my earlier pet database table, in order to measure the performance.
+To the Python script, I added an endpoint that makes a select query call to my earlier pet database table, in order to measure the performance of the database call and to play around with the Service Map feature.

 `curl http://0.0.0.0:5050/api/db/getall `